0-Sunny-0/PWA-Text-Editor/README.md

 ## Description

-A simple text editor that allows you to code on the go.
+A simple text editor that allows you to code on the go; whether you're connected to the Interwebs, or not.<br>

+Happy Coding! 💛

 ## Links